Skip to content

 St. Patrick’s Day

 Saint Patrick’s Day (Irish: Lá Fhéile Pádraig; Ulster-Scots: Saunt Petherick’s Day) is a religious holiday celebrated internationally on 17 March.
 It commemorates Saint Patrick (AD 387–461), the most commonly recognised of the patron saints of Ireland, and the arrival of Christianity in Ireland.
-It is observed by the Catholic Church, the Anglican Communion (especially the Church of Ireland), the Eastern Orthodox Church and Lutheran Church.
-Saint Patrick’s Day was made an official feast day in the early 17th century and has gradually become a secular celebration of Irish culture in general.
+It is observed by the Catholic Church, the Anglican Communion (especially the Church of Ireland), the Eastern Orthodox Church and the Lutheran Church.
+Saint Patrick’s Day was made an official feast day in the early 17th century and has gradually become a secular celebration of Irish culture.

 The Fall of the Celtic Empire